40 kilograms of explosives: Thwarting a nightmare at Pulwama

 New Delhi, May 29: The car from which the Jammu and Kashmir police recovered explosives and thwarted a Pulwama type attack belonged to Hizbul Mujahideen operative Hidayatullah Malik.

 He is a resident of Sharatpora in Shopian and had joined the outfit in 2019.
 Malik is an active member of the outfit, police sources tell OneIndia.

-We are still ascertaining, who these terrorists were trying to target, the source also said.
+"We are still ascertaining, who these terrorists were trying to target", the source also said.

 Grade A intel, seamless coordination: How Forces thwarted JeM’s attempt of another Pulwama strike